puppetlabs/puppetlabs-acl/README.md

 $ puppet module install [--modulepath <path>] puppetlabs/acl
 ~~~

-The above command also includes the optional argument to specify your Puppet master's `modulepath` as the location to install the module.
+The above command also includes the optional argument to specify your Puppet server's `modulepath` as the location to install the module.

 ### Beginning with acl